-Coach Ferro returns for his tenth season as the head coach of the Butte College Roadrunners Baseball Team.
-Coach Ferro’s first nine years at the helm have proved extremely successful, as Ferro’s teams have compiled a winning record of 204-156-1.
-During the 2012 season, not only did Ferro achieve his 200th win but the team was ranked as high as #11 in the Northern California Coaches Poll and remained in the Top 20 for the entire season.
-Ferro has now compiled eight consecutive seasons of 20+ wins.
+Coach Ferro returns for his eleventh season as the head coach of the Butte College Roadrunners Baseball Team.
+Coach Ferro’s first 10 years at the helm have proved extremely successful, as Ferro’s teams have compiled a winning record of 219-177-1.
+Under Coach Ferro’s eleven years of leadership, the Roadrunner’s have accumulated eight 20+ win seasons including coming one win away from tying the school record for wins in a single season in 2011 with 29.

-As a Result of Ferro’s attitude toward excellence, nearly every sophomore has graduated and moved on to a Four-Year University to not only continue education, but to continue their dreams of playing baseball at the next level.
-In Ferro’s nine years on the job, he has placed a total of 64 players at Four-Year institutions.
-Ferro has boasted seven Division-I players, including 2011 Ace Pitcher Tanner McIntyre who signed with Virginia Tech, twenty-nine Division II players, and twenty more who have gone on to play at NAIA Universities.
-In addition, three ex-Roadrunners have had the opportunity to play in the College World Series.
-2007 graduate Chris Cooper (Azusa Pacific) played in the NAIA World Series, 2005 graduate, Josh Tavelli (UC Irvine) made it to the Division I College World Series, and Jacinto Rivera, (California State University, Los Angeles) also a 2005 graduate played in the Division II College World Series.
+As a result of Ferro’s attitude toward excellence, nearly every sophomore has graduated and moved on to a Four-Year University to not only continue education, but to continue their dreams of playing baseball at the next level.
+In Ferro’s ten years on the job, he has placed a total of 67 players at Four-Year institutions.
+Ferro has boasted eight Division-I players, including 2011 Ace Pitcher Tanner McIntyre & 2013 LHP JD Doran who signed with Virginia Tech, thirty Division II players, and twenty-one more who have gone on to play at NAIA Universities.
+In addition, five ex-Roadrunners have had the opportunity to play in the College World Series.
+2012 graduate Tyler Molder (York College), 2011 graduate Alec Abend (York College) & 2007 graduate Chris Cooper (Azusa Pacific) all played in the NAIA World Series.
+2005 graduate, Josh Tavelli (UC Irvine) made it to the Division I College World Series, and Jacinto Rivera, (California State University, Los Angeles) also a 2005 graduate played in the Division II College World Series.
 Lastly, three Roadrunner Alumni have signed professional contracts.
 Most recently Michael Gleason (RHP) was drafted in the 34th round by the Boston Red Sox.
 Alberto Rolon (RHP), a member of the 2009 Frontier League Championship team and Derrick Miramontes (RHP) are playing independent professional baseball.

-The 2012 season once again showed great individual success to go with the team’s overall success.
-3 Roadrunners were selected 1st Team All-Conference, and another 4 were chosen as 2nd Team All-Conference Selections.
-Additionally, Quentin Rocha was selected to the Golden Valley Conference All-Academic Team, and two players, Rocha (OF) and Jake Angelo (INF) were recognized at the Presidents Athletic Academic luncheon.
-At season’s end 4 Roadrunners signed letters of intent to play at the next level; University of Nebraska at Kearney, Culver-Stockton, and York College.
+The 2013 season showed great individual success to go with the team’s overall success.
+JD Doran was selected 1st Team All-Conference Relief Pitcher of the Year, and Andy Pustejovsky was selected to the All-Defensive Team.
+Additionally, Doran, Pustejovsky and Ryan Zirkle were selected to the Golden Valley Conference All-Academic Team.
+Doran (LHP) and Ryan Zirkle (INF/OF) were also recognized at the Presidents Athletic Academic luncheon.
+At season’s end 3 Roadrunners signed letters of intent to play at the next level; Virginia Tech, Eastern New Mexico, and Campbellsville University.

 Before returning to the Butte program as Head Coach, Ferro spent parts of two seasons as an assistant coach and head recruiting coordinator under Lindsey Meggs at Chico State.
 Ferro was an intricate part of the Wildcats 2002 campaign where the team finished with an impressive 55-10 mark and was the National runners up in the Division II College World Series.
 Prior to coaching at Chico State, Ferro was the head assistant coach and recruiting coordinator at Cal State Stanislaus from 2000-2001.